rstudio/rstudio-docker-products/connect/README.md

     -e RSC_LICENSE=$RSC_LICENSE \
     rstudio/rstudio-connect:latest

-# Alternatively, the above can be ran using a single just command
+# Alternatively, the above can be ran using a single just command from within the connect/ directory of this repo
 just RSC_LICENSE=XXXX-XXXX-XXXX-XXXX-XXXX-XXXX-XXXX run
 ```

 Open [http://localhost:3939](http://localhost:3939) to access RStudio Connect.

-For a more "real" deployment, continue reading!
+For a more practical deployment, continue reading!

 #### Overview